 12. Spend the Afternoon at SALT

-Overlooking the city, there are wooden tables on the water serving international food and delicious drinks.
+There are wooden tables on the water serving international food and delicious drinks.
 You can also go to a small cafe made of driftwood or hit the sauna!
 SALT also has live music and plenty of events going on throughout the summer.

 13. Jump on a Fjord Boat Tour

-One of the best things to do in Oslo is to take a fjord boat tour from the city center.
-We would highly recommend this especially if you’re not planning to do a road trip through the rest of Norway’s fjords.
-How special is it that you can take a tour like this right from the capital of the country??
+One of the best things to do in Oslo is to take a fjord boat from the city center.
+We would highly recommend this, especially if you’re not planning on a tour of the world-famous fjords.

 Safe Travels,